pattazl/locationnav/readme.txt

-NewFileBrowser is a plugin for Notepad++, and it can define 2 new file's text and have a inner webbrowser which could run current file v0.1.4 support x64
+NewFileBrowser is a plugin for Notepad++, and it can define 2 new file's text and have a inner webbrowser which could run current file v0.1.5 add new file type and fixed sometimes crash on x64

+v0.1.4
+support x64